-To enable the VPC to be connected from the internet, we need to attach an internet gateway to the VPC.
-(NOTE: it is very important to do this step or you will not be able to connect to your node via SSH)
+- To enable the VPC to be connected from the internet, we need to attach an internet gateway to the VPC.
+(NOTE: it is very important to do this step or you will not be able to connect to your node via SSH) - In the VPC dashboard (Services Dropdown -> VPC), click on "Internet Gateways". - Create a new internet gateway.
+Name it something like 'HPC VPC Gateway' - Right click on the created internet gateway and select "Attach to VPC". - Select the VPC you created earlier and attach the internet gateway to your VPC. - Go back to your VPC and select and view the "Route table" associated with your VPC.

-- In the VPC dashboard, click on "Internet Gateways". - Create a new internet gateway. - Right click on the created internet gateway and select "Attach to VPC". - Select the VPC you created earlier and attach the internet gateway to your VPC. - Go back to your VPC and select and view the "Route table" associated with your VPC. - Click on the routes tab, and add a route. - For the Destination field, add "0.0.0.0/0".
-For the Target field, add the internet gateway you just created. - This will allow the VPC to be accessed from the internet.
+- Click on the routes tab, and add a route. - For the Destination field, add "0.0.0.0/0".
+For the Target field, add the internet gateway you iust created. - This will allow the VPC to be accessed from the internet.